 Consult with a Professional

-If you’re experiencing symptoms that you suspect may be related to Seasonal Affective Disorder, or need assistance with treating traditional depression, we recommend speaking to a doctor directly.
-You can learn more about the Western Washington Medical Group Department of Psychology services here or request more information by completing the form on this page.
+If you’re experiencing symptoms that you suspect may be related to Seasonal Affective Disorder, or need assistance with treating traditional depression, we recommend speaking to a healthcare provider directly.
+WWMG’s Family Medicine providers offer a range of mental health support services, and can refer you to our Psychology department as needed.
+Request an appointment with WWMG Family Medicine today.